 Does Tongue Tie Affect Breastfeeding?

-A seal is required for breast feeding.
-If no seal, there won’t be suction, and if there is no suction the child won’t be able to take the breastfeed.
-There is a problem in the latch.
+A seal is required for breastfeeding.
+If no seal, there won’t be suction, and if there is no suction the child won’t be able to breastfeed.
+There is a problem with the latch.
 So, it becomes a little difficult for the child to breastfeed.
 Also, the child will try to use his or her gums and tongue to suck, which might be painful for the mother.

 At this time the lactation specialists come into the role.
 They can diagnose the problem and help you to get a proper latch.